mykyta-myronenko/blog/content/Drafts/Making - Doorstop/Making - Doorstop.md

   - woodworking
 ---

+What if I add line here

 %%
 ###### Outline
 - Intro
 	- always wanted to start making things
 	- woodworking - great
 - Body
 	-
+- Conclusion
-- Conclusion - the result
+	- the result
 %%

 The act of making has always provided me immense joy.
 When I'm fully immersed into any work all the worries fall into the background and I get to focus only on my subject.
 In those moments I pretty much lose all sense of self (with all its anxiety over minutia), and become an object shaped.
 It's quite nice.